 - How to Sew a V Neck with Bias Tape

-Embroidery, using different colored cotton, can add a whole range of ideas to the embellishment and fabric manipulation of a garment and is popular in fashion design.
+Hand embroidery stitches, using different colored cotton or yarn, can add a whole range of ideas to the embellishment and fabric manipulation of a garment and is popular in fashion design.

-These additions to your garment will bring out the creative genius and really add bling and dimension to any outfit.
+These additions to your garment will bring out your creative genius and really add bling and dimension to any outfit.
 Knowing the different methods of sewing these items to your garment is worth noting here.
-Most of the types of sequins and beads require hand-sewing.
-Rhinestones can be attached with types of glue and some rhinestones have a hole in the side of the stone to sew by hand.
+Most types of beads and sequins require hand-sewing.
+Rhinestones can be attached with types of glue, and some rhinestones have a hole in the side of the stone to sew by hand.

 Sequins can be purchased in strips or in ready-made motifs.
 It is advisable to sew the sequins by hand using a beading needle or Crewel size 10 that will go through the sequin’s holes.

 Use a matching cotton thread or a strand of embroidery thread.
-Invisible thread works well too.
-There are different methods of stitching the sequins and keeping the direction of the stitches facing in the same direction is important for the overall look.
+An invisible thread works well too.
+There are different methods of stitching the sequins, and keeping the direction of the stitches facing in the same direction is important for the overall look.

 - Attach a long line of sequins with a backstitch.